jimbo8098/gibbonFileCleanup/README.md

 # gibbonFileCleanup
-This module list all files in the upload folder and check the usage in the database.
+This module lists all files in the upload folder and check the usage in the database.
-NOTE: The list of check in database is incomplete.
-You may add the list in z-fileclean-ajax.php
+NOTE: The list of checks in database is incomplete.
+You may add to the list in z-fileclean-ajax.php

 ## Instruction
 Warning: Please backup data before using this tool.

 1. Select the year and month to list files uploaded during the period of time
 2. Wait for the list to process.
-Some folder might take longer depending on number of files.
+Some folders might take longer depending on number of files.
 3. Copy NA to clipboard.
 4. Go to phpmyadmin -> select your database -> search -> paste into search -> Select all tables. -> Go
  (Consider dividing the list in text editor to process as longer list would take a much longer time)